A fashion revolution … why is that necessary?

 What has to happen overall

 If the improvement of human rights, social justice and environmental protection are taken seriously, a lot has to change in the fashion industry as well.
 Profit is usually the top priority.
-This place has to be free for the protection of our ecosystems, the health of people and societies.
+This place has to be free for the protection of our ecosystems, people’s health, and societies.
 Policymakers need to accelerate a far-reaching change of system in order to fight poverty, economic inequality, gender inequality, climate collapse and environmental degradation in order to reach the SDGs by 2030.

 By measuring the impact of the entire supply chain, sustainable production can become an instrument for doing so.
 The Sustainable Development Goals (SDGs) provide a focus that allows brands to show real progress and leadership.

-Brands and retailers also need to engage with non-governmental organizations, trade unions and multi-stakeholder initiatives to support common interests.
+Brands and retailers also need to engage with non-governmental organisations, trade unions and multi-stakeholder initiatives to support common interests.

 Co-operation within the industry is important to gain a deep understanding of the problems and potential solutions, and to tackle the root causes of human rights violations and environmental violations.
 This is the only way to promote real progress that leads to systemic change.